g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
 * Install any necessary packages if you are prompted to
 * You should now see a react folder in the api/static folder now and and index.html in the templates folder
 88) Start up your flask backend
 89) Browse to http://localhost:5000
 * You should see your react frontend with the sample token message!
-90)  git commit and push and wait for Heroku to rebuild/redeploy
+90) git commit, git push, wait for Heroku to rebuild/redeploy, open the app at the deployed url and...

 **Check out your shiny new deployed Flask/React app!!!**
 ## Making Further Frontend Changes in React